fbpx

 Not brushing your dog regularly, washing them with matted hair and not removing the undercoat before wetting those with double coats are also all common mistakes that result in painful, tangled matted hair that can also become a breeding ground for bacteria and infection.

 Regular brushing also helps to keep your dog clean, distributes oils through the coat, prevents matting, increases circulation and reduces shedding.
+The rule of thumb is once a week then an extra brush for ever centimetre of hair per week.

 Not caring for double coats properly